 French Defence Minister Jean-Yves Le Drian said IS must be destroyed at all costs.
 “We must annihilate Islamic State worldwide … and we must destroy Islamic State on its own territory,” Le Drian said.
 “That’s the only possible direction.”

-The decision to put Brussels on the highest alert came early Saturday as authorities frantically searched for Salah Abdeslam, who is believed to have played a key role in the Nov.
+The decision to put Brussels on the highest alert came early Saturday as authorities frantically searched for Abdeslam, who is believed to have played a key role in the Nov.
 13 attacks in France.
 He is known to have crossed into Belgium the day after the attacks.

 Interior Minister Jan Jambon warned that the threat wouldn’t necessarily disappear if Abdeslam was found, because they are looking for several people in connection with a possible planned attack in Brussels.

-“The terror threat is wider that just that person,” Jambon said.
+“The terror threat is wider than just that person,” Jambon said.
 “We are looking at several things.
 That is why we are making the big show of power and following everything up by the minute.
 It’s of no use to hide this.”

 Several of the Paris attackers had lived in Brussels, including Abdelhamid Abaaoud, the plot’s orchestrator who was killed Wednesday in a standoff with French police.

 Abdeslam is known to have crossed into Belgium on Nov.
 14. His brother, Mohamed Abdeslam, went on Belgian TV and urged him to surrender, saying he would rather see him “in prison than in a cemetery.”

 Authorities in Turkey said Saturday that a 26-year-old Belgian citizen suspected of being linked to Islamic extremists and possibly to the Paris attacks had been detained in the coastal city of Antalya.